JacobMcc/Tar-Heel-Reader/README.md

 # Tar-Heel-Reader
-Repository for managing the Tar Heel Reader project by the UNC Data Analytics Club.
+Repository for managing the Tar Heel Reader project by the Carolina Analytics and Data Science club.

 Data can be downloaded here ( *they are pickled python DataFrames* ):